Tech-Based Health Programs in the Workplace

 While flu shots can certainly go a long way towards helping prevent the flu, they don’t do a whole lot for the common cold, which can be just as bad.

 What can help prevent both colds and flu is a good, strong, healthy immune system.
-Not surprisingly, adapting a healthy lifestyle is one of the best ways to boost your immune system, which is your best line of defense against all types of diseases and illnesses.
+Not surprisingly, adopting a healthy lifestyle is one of the best ways to boost your immune system, which is your best line of defense against all types of diseases and illnesses.

 4. Tech helps automate fitness